• Home

 11. Recruitment Manager

-Roles & Responsibilities: Lead mass hiring campaigns, employer branding, vendor management, and manage campus placement strategies.
+Roles & Responsibilities: Lead mass hiring campaigns, manage employer branding initiatives, oversee vendor management, and coordinate campus placement strategies.
+These are key responsibilities in many HR jobs after MBA and sought-after career options after MBA in HR.

 Skills Required: Recruitment planning, networking, communication, negotiation, employer branding.